When legendary investor Igal Lichtman died, the sale of his assets generated almost $75,000.

 For everything else, our flexible fields enable you to add the details for almost any kind of asset — collectibles, real estate holdings, and more.

-In addition, we built out or beautifully designed charts and visual analysis features to give you the best view of how all of your investments are performing, how your asset allocation is holding up, and how your net worth is gaining over time.
+In addition, we built out our recap feature to give you the best view of how all of your investments are performing, how your asset allocation is holding up, and how your net worth is gaining over time.

 And finally, Kubera’s beneficiary management and safe deposit box features guarantee the safe transfer of all your assets and associated information to your chosen heir.
 This makes it so that the domain portfolio you worked so hard to build doesn’t have to dissolve even when you aren’t able to actively manage it anymore.